 Once you get closer to locking on a vendor, take the time to validate your thinking with customer references.
 Get in touch with a primary user of the platform, and preferably for a brand that’s similar to your business.
 Try to understand why the reference chose the platform over others and if the vendor has lived up to expectations.

-For more insight on choosing the right content personalization solution and additional tips for building out your personalization strategy, download your free copy of our personalization planning guide—The Game Changers Guide to Individualizing Content Experiences.
+For more insight on choosing the right content personalization solution and additional tips for building out your personalization strategy, download your copy of our individualization guide: How to Master Individualization to Delight Your Customers.

 Marissa leads marketing at OneSpot.